MikeChorvatovic/Animal-shelter/README.md

 purpose of our tool is:

 Adoption Matching System: An AI system that analyzes the personality traits, behavior patterns, and preferences of animals in the shelter, along with potential adopters' profiles, to suggest ideal matches.
-This could increase the chances of uccessful adoptions.
+This could increase the chances of successful adoptions.

 Lost and Found Pet Recognition: Implementing image recognition AI to match lost pets with those in the shelter could reunite more animals with their owners.

+TODO:
 To implement a system where a person fills out a questionnaire to find a potential animal match from the shelter's database, a software engineer would need to follow these steps:

 Design the Questionnaire: Create a form with questions that will help filter animals based on the adopter's preferences and circumstances.
 Typical questions might include: